EBOO Ozone Therapy

 Proudly Serving the D.C., Maryland, Virginia Metro Region

 NOVA IV Therapy is conveniently located off Route 7 in Loudoun County, making it easily accessible for patients throughout Sterling, Ashburn, Reston, Herndon, Tyson's, Leesburg and the surrounding areas.
-Designed with comfort and healing in mind, our space allows us to make primary care, functional medicine, and IV Ozone therapies available in one cohesive environment.
+Designed with comfort and healing in mind, our space allows us to make functional medicine, and IV Ozone therapies available in one cohesive environment.

 • NOVA IV Therapy welcomes patients from Washington D.C. and Virginia, including but not limited to: Arlington, Alexandria, Falls Church, Fairfax, Vienna, McLean, Tysons, Reston, Leesburg, Manassas, Manassas Park, Springfield, Woodbridge, Dale City Herndon, Sterling, Ashburn, Gainesville, Haymarket, Aldie, South Riding, Chantilly, Centreville, Clifton, Burke, Fairfax Station, Great Falls, Oakton, Leesburg, Purcellville, Middleburg, Winchester, Round Hill, Hamilton, Lovettsville, Bluemont, Brambleton, Broadlands.